Original author: Ellie McLachlan

 There are generally two ways you can choose to pay for your car insurance policy: either annually or monthly.
 At the time of writing, Canstar Research shows that about half of the car insurance providers on our database (depending on the state or territory you live in) allow policyholders to pay monthly at no extra cost.

 Choosing to pay annually may mean that you have a wider range of providers to choose from, as some car insurers only offer annual payment options.
 Canstar compares a range of over 50 comprehensive car insurance policies, and you can choose to just shop among policies that allow you to pay monthly at no extra cost.

-While paying for your car insurance via monthly instalments may seem more convenient and manageable, it’s worth noting you could actually end up paying a higher total premium.
+While paying a monthly premium for your car insurance could potentially be more convenient and manageable than paying annually, it’s worth noting you could actually end up paying a higher total premium every year.
 It’s not necessarily as simple as splitting your annual cost into 12 monthly payments.

-Paying for car insurance on an annual basis is the standard payment option offered by most providers.
-The benefit of paying upfront is you are more likely to have access to deals from more insurers (because some only offer annual payments), plus you will likely spend less than with a monthly instalment plan.
-It’s a good idea to find out how much of a discount your insurance provider might give you for paying in a lump sum, as that could factor into your decision.
+Paying for car insurance on an annual basis is the default payment option offered by most providers, but some may offer the option to split that annual cost into monthly payments.
+It may benefit you to ask how much of a discount your insurance provider might give you for paying annually, as that could factor into your decision.

 You can use our car insurance comparison tables to generate a comparison of car insurance policies based on your circumstances, and whether or not you’d prefer to pay monthly rather than annually.